Newsflash: you’re only half-human! Turns out your body has roughly the same amount of bacteria as human cells. So half of you is bacteria.

 Drinking a variety of teas is an excellent way to promote microbial diversity.
 And yes, quality of tea does matter.
 The actual polyphenol content in tea can vary dramatically depending on how the tea was grown, harvested, processed and brewed.

-So if you’re trying to drink tea for its gut-healing benefits, you want to make sure you’re drinking tea made with leaves from the first flush (harvest).
+So if you’re trying to drink tea for its gut-helping benefits, you want to make sure you’re drinking tea made with leaves from the first flush (harvest).
 These always have higher polyphenol content.
 You’ll then want to make sure the leaves were minimally processed and not brewed too hot, so as to preserve the polyphenol content.

 Your gut microbiome isn’t exactly something you can see, right?
 So is there a way to tell whether it’s getting healthier?